Join Our Newsletter

 Reflective supervision is a relationship-based approach that includes regular reflection and utilizes supervision as an opportunity for learning and development.
 Reflective supervision can take place individually or within a group setting, and encourages providers to reflect on their practices, assess and evaluate situations, and set goals.
 As stated by Zero to Three, the three building blocks of reflective supervision are reflection, collaboration, and regularity (2016).

-Aligned to the Colorado Competencies for Early Childhood Coaches, the Colorado Early Childhood Coach Credential provides statewide recognition to early childhood professionals who have the foundational skills and dispositions necessary for effective coaching in the early childhood field.
-Credentialed coaches participate in department approved, coaching-specific training and engage in ongoing professional development with a trained reflective supervisor to maintain their coach credential.
+Aligned to the Colorado Competencies for Early Childhood Coaches, the Colorado Early Childhood Coach Credential provides statewide recognition to early childhood professionals who have the foundational skills and dispositions necessary for effective coaching in the early childhood profession.
+Credentialed Coaches participate in department-approved, coaching-specific training and engage in ongoing professional development with a trained reflective supervisor/consultant to maintain their coach credential.
 Professionals seeking an Early Childhood Coach Credential must:

 • Complete a CDEC-approved coaching specific training

-• Complete your coach self-assessment and individualized professional development plan in PDIS
+• Complete your Coach and Educator Self-Assessments in PDIS

 • Apply for Early Childhood Coach Credential in PDIS